Natsoro/Markdown-exercises/Exercise1.md

 # How to do bullet list?

+Write star and space to do bullet list.

 This is bullet list:
 * Milk
 * Bread
 * Eggs
 * Chocolate

 <!-- Example of numbered list -->

 # How to do numbered list?

+Write nuber and dot to do numbered list.

 This is numbered list:
 1. Plan
 2. Buy
 3. Pack up
 4. Go on holidays

 <!-- Example of table -->